 inject the insulin and how to do it with the least amount of risk and maximum benefit to your

 pet and you.
-The advantages of insulin pens are true for both people and pets—ease, comfort
+The advantages of insulin pens for diabetic pets are true for both people and pets—ease, comfort

 and accuracy.
 Insulin pens are also safer to use than a syringe and insulin vial, especially when